Welcome To The

 - Drive through the gate promptly.
 Only one vehicle is permitted through on each gate cycle.
 Attempts at multiple entries during a single cycle could result in vehicle and gate damage.

 - If your party includes more than one vehicle, use your card to permit your guest's vehicle to enter first.
 Then, after the gate has gone through a complete cycle of opening and closing, drive your vehicle to the card reader and present the card again as you would for a normal entry.
+THERE ARE INSTRUCTION ON THE GATE BOX IN CASE THE GATE FAILS.

 INSTRUCTIONS FOR EXITING THE RANGE